onflow/cadence/docs/language/control-flow.md

 The condition must be boolean and the braces are required.

 The while-statement will first evaluate the condition.
-If the condition is false, the execution is done.
 If it is true, the piece of code is executed and the evaluation of the condition is repeated.
+If the condition is false, the piece of code is not executed and the execution of the whole while-statement is finished.
 Thus, the piece of code is executed zero or more times.

 ```cadence